aws-samples/private-link-cross-account-access-for-msk/README.md

 1. Package the JAR file.
 If you cloned this sample repository, we recommend you to use Maven by running:

+    ```shell
     mvn clean package
+    ```

 2. Once the JAR has been packaged, you can move into the newly created /target/ directory to run it.

     Note: If you are following along with this tutorial, you will need to go to your Account B and create the 'allowedPrincipal' before running the following command.
 Example: For this walkthrough, we used an IAM User with account administrative access to run CLI commands from our IDE.
 You'll be able to use this User again in step 3.

+    ```shell
     java -jar PrivateLinkCrossAccount-1.0-SNAPSHOT.jar \
         --mskClusterArn <cluster_arn> --region <region_name> \
         --allowedPrincipal <role_arn> --targetPort <port_num> \
         --lbListenerPort <port_num>
+    ```

    mskClusterArn is the ARN of you MSK cluster (required), allowedPrincipal is the identity principal in Account B that has access to the endpoint service in Account A, and can be IAM users, IAM roles or AWS Accounts,